Don’t miss these top-rated attractions in Utah

 Start at the visitor center to access the miles of hiking and single track mountain bike trails.
 There are eight miles of hiking trails leading to various overlooks.
 All are considered easy hikes.

 If you’re into biking, you might enjoy the 16 miles of single-track mountain biking trails.
-In fact, you can take a guided single-track mountain biking tour at Dead Horse Point State Park.

 Dead Horse Park has been an officially designated International Dark Sky Park since 2016.